patchlevel/event-sourcing-bundle/docs/pages/getting_started.md

 !!! warning

-    autoconfigure need to be enabled, otherwise you need add the `event_sourcing.projection` tag.
+    autoconfigure need to be enabled, otherwise you need add the `event_sourcing.projector` tag.

 !!! note